Pravastatin

 Key points about pravastatin

-- Pravastatin is used to lower raised cholesterol.
+- Pravastatin is used to lower raised cholesterol and reduce your chance of heart disease and stroke.

-- Belongs to a group of medicines known as statins.
+- It belongs to a group of medicines known as statins.

 - The usual dose of pravastatin is 20 to 40 mg once a day.

 - Missed dose: If you forget your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the usual time.
-Do not take double the dose.
+But if it is nearly time for your next dose, just take the next dose at the usual time.
+Don't take double the dose.

 Like all medicines, pravastatin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.